Hevne/PHY-2_Pinabll/README.md

-Beyond the differences about numbers in code the only feature we couldn't be in time to implement was the one where after hitting 5 fences on the left side of the bumpers, a wheel starts spinning and the player unlocks the door to some kind of slider and an animation where car rides through it pops up.
+Beyond the differences about numbers in code the only feature we couldn't be in time to implement was the one where after hitting 5 fences on the left side of the bumpers, a wheel starts spinning and the player unlocks the door to some kind of slider and an animation where car rides through it pops up. <br>

+For the high score and last score we used the score plates for the hypotetic 4 players since this game accepts more than one player.
+We coded it in a way in which the highest score appears at the top of the 4 plates, the current score at the bottom of the 4 plates and in between these two the higher scores which are not high enough to surpass the highest.